 There were tantrums at home time, naturally.
 For once I don’t blame Dottie for kicking and screaming.
 I didn’t want to go either.

-It’s worth it ?
+It’s worth it?
 The Lanterns is worth the drive, it’s worth the cost and it’s worth the disrupted bedtime!
-It’s worth it.
+It’s definitely worth it.

 Love Rachel ❤️